 - 2 large onions, sliced thin (about 2 1/2 cups total)

 - 8 anchovy fillets, finely chopped (you can add to your sauce or cut into pieces to top your dough or both)

 - 1 (28-ounce) can whole tomatoes, crushed by hand or in a food mill

-Make the Sauce: Heat olive oil and onions in a large sautée pan over medium high heat until sizzling.
+Make the Sauce: Heat olive oil and onions in a large sautée pan over medium heat.
 Continue to cook, stirring frequently, until onions are deep golden brown, about 20 minutes total.
 Add sauce ingredients and mix into onions.
 Simmer to make a thick stew.
 Set aside to cool down.

-When ready to assemble, preheat the oven to 450°F. Pour half of oil in the bottom of a rimmed aluminum baking sheet.
-Carefully remove the dough from the bowl and form it into a ball.
-Pour remaining oil over the top and coat with your hands.
-Let rise at room temperature for 2 hours.
+When ready to assemble, preheat the oven to 425°F. Coat in the bottom of a rimmed baking sheet with olive oil.
+Carefully remove the dough from the bowl and with fingers form it to the side of your pan.
 The dough should spread to mostly fill the pan.
 Gently stretch and shape it to fill out to the edges.
 Poke it with cubed cheese and anchovies.
 Let rise another 30 minutes.

-Carefully spread a generous layer of sauce to within 1/4-inch of the edges of the dough, taking care not to deflate the dough excessively (You may not need all the sauce).
+Carefully spread a generous layer of sauce to within 1/4-inch of the edges of the dough, taking care not to deflate the dough excessively.
 The sauce will spread better if it’s allowed to come to room temperature first.
-Add a layer of grated cheese.
-Top the entire top surface with the cheesy bread crumbs (you may not need all the crumbs).
-Drizzle with more olive oil.
-Bake until top is golden brown and bottom is crisp and bubbly when you peek with a metal spatula, about 25 minutes total, rotating once half way through cooking.
+Top the entire top surface with the cheesy breadcrumbs (you may not need all the crumbs).
+Top with grated romano cheese.
+Bake until top is golden brown and the bottom is crisp and bubbly when you peek with a metal spatula, about 20-25 minutes.